Animal Crackers (2017 film): Plot

 Buffalo Bob's Rootin' Tootin' Animal Circus reopens, but is a disaster upon the discovery of no animals.
 Owen reluctantly decides to eat the animal crackers and performs stunts as an animal.
 By the end of the day, Owen grows to like it and decides to quit his job.
-As his finishes packing up though, Brock unwittingly eats one of the cookies and turns into a drill.
-To catch up with him, Owen turns into a lion, but Brock gets captured by Mario Zucchini, who also steals cookie pieces.
-Upon returning home, Owen soon discovers he has lost the human cookie and will remain an animal forever.
-He attempts to adapt to life as a different animal, but has little success.
+As he finishes packing up, though, Brock unwittingly eats one of the animal crackers and turns it into a mandrill.
+To catch up with him, Owen turns into a lion, but Brock gets captured by Mario Zucchini, who also steals animal cracker pieces.
+Upon returning home, Owen soon discovers he has lost his human cracker and will remain an animal forever.
+He attempts to adapt to life as a different animal but has little success.
 Binkley discovers the animal crackers and aggressively persuades Mr. Woodley to attend the circus.

-At one performance, Horatio appears and offers Owen's gorilla form his human cookie (which Mario had also unknowingly stolen) in exchange for the circus.
-Owen refuses, thinking that remaining an animal will at least keep his family together, but he is forced into the deal by Horatio's hybridized henchmen as they help Horatio force-feed him the human cookie.
-The circus performers then come across the scene and a fight breaks out, with some of them assuming animal forms to fight.
+At one performance, Horatio appears and offers Owen's mountain gorilla form his human cracker (which Mario had also unknowingly stolen) in exchange for the circus.
+Owen refuses, thinking that remaining an animal will at least keep his family together.
+Horatio initiates Plan B, where Owen is forced into the deal by Horatio's hybridized henchmen, who help Horatio force-feed him the human cookie.
+The circus performers then come across the scene, and a fight breaks out, with some of them assuming animal forms to fight.

-As his henchmen are defeated, Horatio eats some crackers and turns into a chimera.
-He then is confronted by Old Blue and Zena who reveal themselves as Bob and Talia, alive but forever trapped in animal form due to the destruction of their human cookies in the fire.
-They ask Horatio to redeem himself, but he refuses.
-Horatio flies up, grasping them.
-Owen uses Bullet Man in his rhinoceros form to shoot down Horatio as he, Horatio and Bob land in the net while Mackenzie turns into a monkey to save Talia.
-Afterwards, Owen, Zoe, and Mackenzie, and the circus performers work together to subdue Horatio.
+As his henchmen are defeated, Horatio eats some animal crackers and turns into a six-limbed Chimera.
+He is then confronted by Old Blue and Zena, who reveal themselves as Bob and Talia, alive but forever trapped in animal form due to the destruction of their human crackers in the fire.
+They ask Horatio to redeem himself, but he refuses despite being horrified by what happened.
+Horatio flies up while grasping them.
+Owen uses Bullet Man in his black rhinoceros form to shoot down Horatio as he, Horatio, and Bob land in the net while Mackenzie turns into a Golden snub-nosed monkey to save Talia.
+Afterwards, Owen's lion form, Zoe's elephant form, Mackenzie's monkey form, and the circus performers work together to subdue Horatio.
 As Horatio vows to have his revenge, Owen turns him into a hamster as Bullet Man quotes "In Memoriam A.H.H." from Alfred Lord Tennyson.